Tweechable/tweechable_final/GETTING_STARTED.md

 # Getting Started
 Welcome to Tweechable Moments!
 This is a guide for new members who want to contribute to the project's technical portion.
-Please also read our [Code of Conduct] (CODE_OF_CONDUCT.md) before getting started.
+We require that new members read our [Code of Conduct] (CODE_OF_CONDUCT.md) before getting started.

 ## Sections
 ### System Requirements